Concepts, Terms, and Outcomes

 An MVR virtual raster is connected to one or more sources of input raster data.
 It will usually modulate that data in some way – by applying a calculator expression for example – and then emit it again as output.
 An MVR can be the source raster to another MVR.
 This allows ProRaster to build chains of MVR rasters that implement multiphase processing operations.

 Creating chains of MVR rasters does not invoke any processing.
 However, when you consume the MVR at the end of the chain – by rendering it, computing statistics, exporting it, or in any other way that requires cell values to be evaluated – the entire processing chain will be invoked to evaluate raster cell data.
-This is performed in real-time, on-demand, as data is only ever requested over a particular spatial range and at a particular spatial resolution.
+This is performed in real time, on demand, as data is only ever requested over a particular spatial range and at a particular spatial resolution.
 A spatially restricted data request such as this can usually be responded to promptly.

 Scene Assembly MVR